Honored are the pure in heart,

 By Stephen W. Hiemstra

 God is holy; we are not.
-Our tension with God often starts with guilt over this holiness gap.
-This gap, which is more of a chasm, points to our need for Christ because we cannot bridge it on our own .
-The existence of this gap is explains why the gift of the Holy Spirit is foundational for our faith and for the establishment of the church.
-But first, let’s talk a bit more about the gap.
+Our tension with God a menudo starts with guilt over this holiness gap.
+This gap, which is more of a chasm, points to our need for Christ, who is our bridge to our Holy God, being both hoy and divine.

-What does it mean to be pure in heart?
-The Greek word for pure, καθαρός, means “to being free from moral guilt, pure, free from sin” (BDAG 3814 (3c)).
-The Greek expression, pure in heart (καθαρὸς τῇ καρδίᾳ), is only here in the New Testament but arises in the Old Testament—
+The Greek word for pure means: “to be free from moral guilt, pure, free from sin.”
+(BDAG 3814.3c) The expression pure in heart appears only in Matthew 5:8 in the New Testament but occurs in the Old Testament:

-—in the context of worship in the temple in Jerusalem.
-In view here is the holiness code of Leviticus where God admonishes us many times: “be holy, for I am holy” (Lev 11:44).
+This Psalm tells us how to worship in the temple in Jerusalem.
+In view is the holiness code of Leviticus where God admonishes us many times to “be holy, for I am holy” (Lev 11:44).

-The emphasis on the heart in English translation is somewhat misleading because the response expected is not limited to emotions, which the English infers.
-The Hebrew expression for heart, לֵבָב, means “inner man, mind, will, heart” (BDB 4761).
-This is not wordsmithing trivia.
-Immediately following the Shema we are commanded—”You shall love the LORD your God with all your heart and with all your soul and with all your might.”
-(Deut 6:5 ESV)—which emphasizes this point (heart, soul, might) through repetition .
-Jesus reminds us of this verse in Matthew 22:37 where he gives us the double-love command (love God; love neighbor; Matt 22:36-40)
+The expression, “pure in heart”, is incomplete in the English translation.
+The Hebrew word for heart means “inner man, mind, will, heart.”` (BDB 4761) that includes emotions but also things not included in the English.
+For example, immediately following the Hebrew prayer, the Shema (Deut 6:4), we are commanded—”You shall love the LORD your God with all your heart and with all your soul and with all your might.”
+(Deut 6:5)—that emphasizes the unity of heart, soul, and might through repetition (Benner 1998, 22).
+Jesus repeats this reference in Matthew 22:36–40 where he commands us to love both God and neighbor.

-The promise of seeing God, if we remain pure, is a promise of forgiveness (Ps.
-51:10-11) and salvation (Job 19:27), but it is also a call to ministry.
-Seeing God figure prominently in the call stories of both Moses (Exod 3:6) and the Prophet Isaiah (Isa 6:5).
-Similarly, Paul is blinded by light in his call story which parallels the call account of the Prophet Ezekiel (Ezek 1:28) .
-Seeing God blinds us and threatens our very existence, as unholy beings.
+The Sixth Beatitude’s promise of seeing God, if we remain pure, is also a promise of forgiveness (Ps 51:10–12), salvation (Job 19:26–27), and the opportunity of ministry.
+Seeing God figures prominently in the call stories of Moses (Exod 3:6), Isaiah (Isa 6:5), and Ezekiel (Ezek 1:28) whose experience parallels that of Paul (Acts 9:3, 22:6, and 26:13).
+Paul is blinded by the light of heaven—an allusion both to God and to the call of the Prophet Ezekiel (Ezek 2:1).
+As unholy and mortal beings, seeing God blinds us and threatens our very existence.

-The promise of seeing God is also a promise of restoration of the relationship with God, as we first saw in the Garden of Eden (Gen 3:8-9), which is also a picture of heaven.
-For example, in the last chapter of the Book of Revelation, we read:
+The promise of seeing God is also a promise of restoration of the relationship with God, seen first in the Garden of Eden (Gen 3:8-9).
+It also anticipates heaven, as prophesied in the last chapter of the Book of Revelation:

 Bauer, Walter (BDAG).
 2000.
 A Greek-English Lexicon of the New Testament and Other Early Christian Literature.
 3rd ed. ed. de Frederick W. Danker.
 Chicago: University of Chicago Press. <BibleWorks. v.9.>.